 Exhibitions with demonstrations of Korean traditional crafts.

-Among the instruments created by man, there is one that is distinguished from others as a symbol of art and expression: it is the brush.
-It allows man to communicate, to express his dreams and his thoughts.
-Korean brushes made of goat, squirrel, marten or horsehair with a bamboo handle are used for painting and calligraphy.
+Among the instruments created by Man, there is one that stands out from the others as a symbol of arts and expression: it is the brush.
+It allows artists to communicate, to express their dreams and thoughts.
+The Korean brushes in goat hair, squirrel, marten or horse hair with a bamboo handle are used for painting and calligraphy.

 Hanbok is a Korean traditional clothing.
 The name literally means "Korean clothing".
 It is characterized by bright colors and simple lines.
 Nowadays, it is worn only for special occasions: wedding, new year, and festivals.